 That might have been the last we ever saw of Wacky Packages, but despite their lukewarm reception, Topps realized that concept just needed to be refined a little.
 They scaled down the size of each card to the size of a common baseball card and did away with the annoying perforations.

 When they released the new version in 1973, Topps quickly realized that, this time at bat, they had managed to hit a home run.

 No product was safe from the the sarcastic humor of the Wacky Package artists, who drew the stickers in the spirit and style akin to the popular publication, Mad Magazine.
 Wheaties became “Weakies,” Crest toothpaste became “Crust,” Band-Aid was now “Band-Ache” and Minute Rice morphed into “Minute Lice.”
 It was all in good fun, even if some companies saw little humor in the parodies.

 Were you a regular purchaser of Wacky Packages in the 70s.
 Did you store them away for safekeeping, or plaster them everywhere with reckless abandon?
-We’d love to hear your recollections of these popular collectables from yesteryear in our comments section below.
+I’d love to hear your recollections of these popular collectables from yesteryear in the comments section below.

 My sister and I used to love these.
 At first, I carefully stored these away to pull them out and look at them from time to time.
 Sometime later, though, I went and stuck them all to my bedroom door.
 My parents did not have anywhere near complete success at removing them when we put the house on the market, but then again, the door had not been made correctly in the first place (it never could shut completely), and I remember hearing that the eventual buyer wanted to replace the door anyway … phew!

 Stuck them on the fridge in garage.
 Think got the from I’ve cream man

 I seem to remember an offshoot of this called “Wacky Wafers”.
 Does anyone else remember this?

 Ajerx was the cool one to have in my circle of friends.
 I like Choc Full O’ Nuts and Bolts